COVID-19 vaccine: Get the latest updates on children’s doses, booster shots and more. Learn More

 4. Heart Disease

 Heart disease includes several conditions, but it usually refers to plaque build-up in the arteries.
-The more plaque there is clogging your arteries, the higher your risk is for having a heart attack, stroke, or heart failure.
+The more plaque clogging your arteries, the higher your risk of heart attack, stroke, or heart failure.

 Here are some alarming statistics to chew on…